The 20 Best Movement Disorders Doctors Near Me

 Offers Telehealth

 Dr. Chadwick Christine is a neurologist at the Parkinson's Disease and Movement Disorders Clinic.
 He specializes in the diagnosis and treatment of Parkinson's disease and other movement disorders.
 Christine is a graduate of Cornell University, where he earned a bachelor of arts degree in physics and English, as well as his medical degree.
 He completed a residency in neurology and a postdoctoral fellowship at UCSF, focusing on the research of synaptic plasticity.
 Dr. Christine is rated as a Distinguished provider by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Vitamin B12 Deficiency Anemia, and Essential Tremor.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Vitamin B12 Deficiency Anemia, and Essential Tremor.
+Dr. Christine is board certified in American Board Of Psychiatry/Neurology-Psychiatry, Neurology.
+Dr. Christine is currently accepting new patients.

 Distinguished in Movement Disorders